codophilic/LearnSpring/Spring Concepts.md

 		Alien obj = new Alien();
 ```

-- Now any object we want in our code it will be provided by IoC, but how shall we ask for which object we want to IoC? thats where we assign every bean an ID.
+- Now any object we want in our code, it will be provided by IoC, but how shall we ask for which object we want to IoC? thats where we assign every bean an ID.
 Now every bean has an ID or a bean name, this ID needs to be store somewhere right? thats where we have a configuration file in spring.
 - Spring uses configuration files (like XML or YAML) to define how objects (called beans) are created, configured, and wired together.
 These configuration files don't directly assign IDs to objects.
 Instead, they use a bean definition mechanism:
   - You specify the class type of the bean (e.g., com.Cars.Engine).
   - You can optionally provide a unique identifier (id="EngineOfcar") for the bean, but it's not mandatory.
 Spring can use class names by default.